Naereen/web-sphinx/ga.en.rst

    GA-Beacon (`<beacon.html>`_)
       How to use a *one-pixel* image to use Google Analytics to measure the audience of a page, or an email.

+   Statistics for Google Analytics (`<stats-google-analytics.fr.html>`_)
+      A small sum-up of the use of Google Analytics on this website (from the last 3 years), and some plots to illustrate the visits and visitors this website got.

 .. (c) Lilian Besson, 2011-2016, https://bitbucket.org/lbesson/web-sphinx/